Betsy Plank: Career

 Plank's career as a public relations executive began in 1960 when she began working with Daniel J. Edelman, Inc. (now known as Edelman Public Relations Worldwide).
 She served as the executive vice president and treasurer from 1960 to 1973.
 In 1973, she became the director of public relations planning for AT&T. Following her brief stint at AT&T, Plank transferred to Illinois Bell (now SBC Communications Inc.) and became the head of a staff of a 102-person department, directing external affairs.
-In this role she was the first woman to a head a company department.
+In this role she was the first woman to head a company department.
 Plank says she faced her greatest career challenge during her 17 years at SBC, being SBC's divestiture of the Bell System.
 On the difficulty of the situation, Plank stated that "we had a couple of years to break up the world's largest corporation and prepare it without a single missed step."

 In 1963, she became the first female president of the Publicity Club of Chicago, a position that is now referred to as chair and CEO.

 In 1967, she helped create the Public Relations Student Society of America (PRSSA), which is the student affiliate of the Public Relations Society of America (PRSA), to help students advance their knowledge of public relations and network with public relations professionals.

 In 1979, she helped establish The Chicago Network.
 Chicago Tribune described it in 2010 as "a still-prominent organization of professional women."

-From 1981 until 1983, Plank, known as the godmother of PRSSA, partnered with Jon Riffel, known as the godfather of PRSSA, to start a group now called Champions for PRSSA, composed of public relations professionals who have taken a special interest in public relations education and PRSSA students.
+From 1981 until 1983, Plank, known as the godmother of PRSSA, partnered with Jon Riffel, known as the godfather of PRSSA, to start a group now called Champions for PRSSA.
+This group was composed of public relations professionals with a special interest in public relations education and PRSSA students.
 Beginning in 1988, the Champions for PRSSA began giving out scholarships which would later be given out in Plank's name.
 Between the program's inception in 1988 and 2005, more than $65,000 scholarships had been awarded for those seeking an education in the field.